ExpressVPN Review Summary

 You can install or configure ExpressVPN on as many devices as you like (i.e., computers, mobile devices, streaming media consoles and wireless routers).
 With one subscription, you’ll be able to connect up to 3 devices on any platform simultaneously.

-While the 3 device limit may be a drawback for some, you can easily get around this restriction by using a VPN on your router.
+If you want to use more devices with the VPN, there is a simple solution: use a VPN router.
 The router will count as only one connection and you’ll be able to use it with as many devices as you wish.
 Check out the VPN router guide for more info.

 You can get more information on all the ExpressVPN apps and support for other devices on their website here.